wavesgroup/fortran-in-earth-system-prediction-pasc24/slides/earth-system-prediction.md

 * A complex system of interacting components: Atmosphere, ocean, waves, land, sea-ice, chemistry, biomes, etc.
 * Spatial scales from microns to thousands of kilometers
-* Temporal scales from seconds to millennia
+* Temporal scales from milliseconds to millennia
 * Nonlinear feedback processes between Earth System components
 * _Emerging patterns_ that are not prescribed in the physics or code
 </section>